JarvusInnovations/hologit/README.md

  create mode 100644 .holo/config.toml
 ```

+To start, this configuration file only assigns a name for the code in the current source branch that can be used to reference it as a source for files when compositing a holobranch.
+The name `holo-example` was detected from the name of the repository's working tree, but could have been chosen by passing `--name ${my_project_name}` for the `init` command or just by editing the `./holo/config.toml` file later.

 ### Define and project a holobranch

 - A static HTML file with bootstrap/jquery CDN links